Location: Harwich, MA

 Alum treatment utilizes two compounds, aluminum sulfate (alum) and sodium aluminate.
 When combined at a 2:1 ratio, they maintain a neutral pH.
 Upon application, the aluminum contained in both products reacts with the water, to form an insoluble floc which binds with phosphorus and removes suspended particles as it settles to the bottom.
 Once at the bottom, this environmentally-friendly alum floc also works to inactivate available phosphorus in the sediments, helping to reduce occurrences of algae blooms moving forward.

-This project utilized our custom designed alum barge outfitted with onboard containment for the aluminum compounds, calibrated application system and twin outboard motors.
+This project utilized our custom-designed alum barge outfitted with onboard containment for the aluminum compounds, calibrated application system, and twin outboard motors.
 Treatment areas were delineated with GIS in advance using the project specifications and then downloaded to the onboard GPS unit which then was used to pilot the vessel during treatment to ensure complete coverage.
-The 2:1 ratio of aluminum compounds was then pumped separately to a submerged boom system which applied both chemicals below the surface.
+The 2:1 ratio of aluminum compounds were then pumped separately to a submerged boom system which applied both chemicals below the surface.